 Find a free paper texture, such as this Ivory Off White Paper Texture.
 Copy and Paste the texture into the Photoshop document and scale it to size to fit over the canvas.
 Change the blending mode to Multiply.

 Download and install this free set of Watercolor Photoshop Brushes [Edit: The original brushes used in this tutorial are no longer available.
-Try these instead].
+Try these or these instead].
 Add a Layer Mask to the Background layer, then use the ALT+Backspace shortcut to fill the mask with black, which will effectively erase the entire photograph.
 Select the Brush tool and choose one of the watercolour brushes.

 Switch the foreground colour to white in the toolbar, then use the square bracket keys to adjust the size of the brush.
 Click around the canvas to restore the photograph with watercolour style bleeding around the edges.